-Last weekend I was invited once again to attend the fabulous Iceland Christmas party in Chester.
+Last weekend I was invited to attend an industry-related Christmas party in Chester.
 It was a mammoth journey up from Cornwall (involving one tow truck north & three tow trucks to get us back home, #sigh) but so well worth it!

-I got to meet up with friends old and new, see Iceland’s head chef Neil Nugent again and taste test a bunch of this years luxury Iceland Christmas range.
+I got to meet up with friends old and new and to taste test some delicious menu items.
 There was a cocktail bar (Bacon Vodka Bloody Mary anyone?!), a foodie graffiti artist, food styling expert, an array of delicious festive desserts and more.

 And can I tell you a secret?
 I also met this guy…